deepakpatil26/code-clarity-app/README.md

-# 🚀 CodeClarity: Your AI-Powered Code Review Assistant
+# 🚀 CodeClarity: AI-Powered Code Review Assistant

 > **The 24/7 Senior Developer on your team** — Instant, insightful code reviews to help you ship with confidence.